CompuTec/computec-docs/docs/appengine/plugins-user-guide/batch-traceability/overview.md

 Before using the Batch Traceability 360 plug-in, ensure that the prerequisites are met:

-ProcessForce and CompuTec Licence Server is installed and configured.
+CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
 For more details, refer to the installation documentation [here](/docs/processforce/administrator-guide/licensing/license-server/overview/)

 ### CompuTec AppEngine and Plug-in Installation and Configuration